bitovi/academy/src/technology-consulting/6-building-rapport.md

 - Use mirroring techniques in conversations to build rapport subtly.
 - Ask clients directly about their preferred communication styles and adapt accordingly.

-### Problem solving and conflict resolution

-Effectively managing problems and resolving conflicts is essential for maintaining a positive and productive client relationship.
-Proactive problem-solving and transparent conflict resolution can help prevent small issues from escalating and demonstrate your commitment to the client’s success.

-Here are some strategies for handling problems and conflicts:

-- **Be proactive:** Identify and address problems early.
-Suggest solutions quickly to demonstrate your commitment to the project’s success.
-- **Constructive approach:** Address conflicts constructively, focusing on the issue at hand rather than personal differences.
-Use “I” statements to express your perspective without sounding accusatory.
-- **Solution-oriented:** Focus on finding solutions rather than assigning blame.
-Present practical options to the client and discuss the best course of action collaboratively.
-- **Use mediation strategies:** Focus on finding mutually agreeable solutions to conflicts.
-- **Neutral mediation:** If necessary, bring in a neutral third party to mediate the conflict.
-This can help facilitate a fair and balanced resolution.

-Tips and techniques:

-- Use a structured approach to conflict resolution, such as the DESC model (Describe, Express, Specify, Consequences).

 ### Building long-term relationships